Pattern Testing FAQ's

 There are a few things you absolutely MUST do to remain in the test:

-• All communication about the test needs to be kept in the Ravelry testing thread.
+• All communication about the test needs to be kept in the testing thread (rather than in private messages or email).
 Otherwise it gets lost and probably overlooked.

 • Create a Ravelry project page, including photos of the completed project, and link it to the draft page of the pattern using the testing code provided.
 I provide instructions on how to do this at the beginning of the test.

-• Give the pattern a rating on Ravelry.
+• Give the pattern a rating on my website and on Ravelry.

 • Complete a survey when you've completed your project.